SHAIK-MUNEERUDDIN/Portfolio-Website/README.md

 # Portfolio-Website
-This is My Portfolio website build using HTML5, CSS3, JavaScript and jQuery.
+This is My Portfolio website built using HTML5, CSS3, JavaScript and jQuery.